Ircama/hostp2pd/README.md

 The P2P-Device interface used by hostp2pd is created by *wpa_supplicant* over the physical wlan interface (if default options are used).
 Use `iw dev` to list the available wlan interfaces.
 An *unnamed/non-netdev* interface with *type P2P-device* should be found.
 If no P2P-Device is shown (e.g., only the physical *phy#0* Interface *wlan0* is present), either *wpa_supplicant* is not active or it is not appropriately compiled/configured.
 With *wlan0* as physical interface (ref. `iw dev`), to get the name of the P2P-Interface use the command `wpa_cli -i wlan0 interface`: it should return the physical interface *wlan0* and the P2P-device (e.g., *p2p-dev-wlan0*).
 Use this name as argument to the `-i` option of *hostp2pd*.
 Notice also that, if a P2P-Device is configured, `wpa_cli` without option should automatically point to this interface.

-Depending the capabilities of the wlan device driver, the AP virtual interface has to be stopped before creating a P2P-GO group.
+Depending on the capabilities of the wlan device driver, the AP virtual interface has to be stopped before creating a P2P-GO group.
 As already mentioned, a persistent P2P-GO group can provide AP capabilities together with the Wi-Fi Direct functionalities.

 Check the supported interface modes with this command: